White House issuing reports on states' infrastructure needs

 Republican lawmakers have been quick to reject the infrastructure proposal from Biden.
 They say just a fraction of the spending goes to traditional infrastructure, as $400 billion would expand Medicaid support for caregivers and substantial portions would fund electric vehicle charging stations and address the racial injustice of highways that were built in ways that destroyed Black neighborhoods.

 The reports give some data to back up their argument that more money should be spent on roads and bridges.
-Biden's plan would modernize 20,000 miles (32,187 kilometers) worth of roadways, but California by itself has 14,220 miles (22,885 kilometers) of highway in poor condition.
+Biden's plan would modernize 20,000 miles worth of roadways, but California by itself has 14,220 miles of highway in poor condition.

 Republican lawmakers also object to funding the package by increasing the corporate tax rate from 21% to 28% and increasing the global minimum tax, among other tax changes including stepped-up IRS enforcement being proposed by the Biden administration.